 Some Facts About Insomnia

-Nearly 50% of the people in a 2005 National Sleep Foundation poll reported to have at least one symptom of insomnia within that year.
-Of those respondents, over 30% said they experienced symptoms of insomnia every night or almost every night in that year.
-The main culprits were not feeling rested the next day and waking up frequently.
+Of those respondents, 33% said they experienced symptoms of insomnia every night or almost every night in that year.
+The main effects were not feeling rested the next day and waking up frequently.

-Insomniacs are twice as likely to abuse alcohol than non-insomniacs13.
+Insomniacs are also twice as likely to abuse alcohol than non-insomniacs13.
 It’s likely a maladaptive form of self-soothing for the turmoil sleep deprivation can cause.